TheCodingDojo/student_md_docs/exam_info.md

 - **use a color picker**
 - most important thing is the overall layout / alignment
   - focus on getting this down before the small details like gradients, etc.
-- keep developing on same monitor to avoid different monitor sizes breaking your layout
+- keep developing on same window size to avoid different sizes breaking your layout
-- don't worry about the upload a video demo requirement, if you want, you can take a screenshot of your website when it's finished and upload that instead
+- **don't worry about the upload a video demo requirement**, if you want, you can take a screenshot of your website when it's finished and upload that instead
 - difficulty will be similar to these assignments:
   - Portfolio
   - About Python